Custom service desks

 endChat() {

-// This code will communicate with the SD to tell it the chat was ended.
+// This code communicates with the SD to tell it the chat was ended.

 // ...